 We are looking for people who are:

-- Have suspected mild COVID-19 symptoms, or are a current NHS staff member or currently living with an NHS staff member.
+- Have suspected mild COVID-19 symptoms, or have been exposed to COVID-19, or have received results of a positive COVID-19 swab test conducted in the previous 72 hours, or are a current NHS staff member or currently living with an NHS staff member.

 - Willing and able to wear a face mask for at least 3 hours, and nylon socks and a shirt for 12 hours.